 - VRFs, MPLS, and MPLS/VPN support on Mikrotik RouterOS and VyOS by Stefano Sasso

 - Containerlab support for Cumulus 5.0 with NVUE including Simple VRF-Lite by Julien Dhaille

 A friend of mine sent me the following question a few months ago:

 I thought you might know the best way (currently) to create a digital clone of parts of a production network?
 The objective is to test changes against a test network as part of a CI/CD process.
 Ideally, there would be an automation that could replicate selected parts of a production network in a test network.

 TL&DR: Sounds great, but you might be solving the wrong problem.

-Some people think that everything is better with Bluetooth.
+Some people think that everything is better with Bluetooth (or maybe it’s AI these days).
 They’re clearly wrong; according to the ancient wisdom of product managers working for networking vendors, everything is better with a GUI.